wenright/plexus/README.md

 ```
 ...
 On the server side.
 The second parameter is the message you are sending.
 This can be anything from a number to a table.

 `send` will be called immediately, but the callbacks for `on` are only triggered in `update`.
 So, make sure to have some sort of an infinite loop calling `Network.update()`.

-## Note
-Currently, this library uses [knife.serialize](https://github.com/airstruck/knife/blob/master/readme/serialize.md).
-I am working on a small serializer that will sit inside the library itself, so it does not require any other dependencies.